gtrafimenkov/ja2-vanilla/readme.md

 - include directives are now relative to the project root
 - adapted to be buildable with Visual Studio 2019

+## How to build

+- open the solution in Visual Studio 2019
+- choose Release configuration
+- choose Build Solution

+## How to play the game

+- install the original version of the game (from the original game CDs, Steam, gog.com, etc.)
+- copy the builded exe file to the game directory alongside the original ja2.exe
+- launch the builded exe file

 ## License

 License [SFI-SCLA](SFI-SCLA.txt).